beshenkaD/snake/README.md

 # snake
-Simple snake game written in ncurses and SDL.
+Simple snake game written in D with SDL.